miriyalakannaiahprasad-ui/amazon-playwright-tests/README.md

 2. Navigate to Amazon.com, search for a Galaxy device, add it to the cart, and print the price.

 ## Parallel Execution
-Both test cases run in parallel using Playwright configuration.
+Both test cases run in parallel using HyperExecute concurrency settings.

 ## Tech Stack
 - Language: JavaScript
-- Framework: Playwright
+- Framework: Selenium
-- Execution: LambdaTest HyperExecute (YAML based)
+- Execution: LambdaTest HyperExecute YAML

-## Execution Details
-The tests are executed completely in the cloud without any local setup or installations.